 Primary Seat Belt Law

-Rhode Island has a new primary seat belt law which went into effect on June 30, 2011.
+Rhode Island has a primary seat belt law.
 Previously, Rhode Island had a secondary law, which only allowed law enforcement officers to cite motorists for not buckling up if they had been pulled over for another reason.

 Rhode Island law prohibits texting while driving for all drivers.
 Additionally, minor drivers are restricted from using any hand-held device while driving.
 Across the country, distracted driving is a huge problem.
 Those texting and driving are 23 times more likely to get into a crash - much higher odds than those driving with a blood alcohol content of .08.